-- g) Opportunities for the sharing of parking will be encouraged between compatible uses where feasible, subject to an evaluation by the City. - h) All transportation facilities shall be designed to provide seamless integration between all modes of local and regional transportation, including walking, cycling, transit and private vehicles. - i) The identification of enhanced multi-modal transportation infrastructure shall be prioritized through the capital budgeting process, in accordance with direction from city plans such as the Official Plan, Transportation Plan, Cycling Master Plan, and long range transit plans, in Primary, Secondary and Employment Growth Areas, and the identified frequent transit corridors, as identified on Schedule B-2: Growth Framework and Long Term Frequent Transit Corridors, of this Plan, and in keeping with Chapter 14, Table 1: Classification of Transportation Facilities, of this Plan. - j) Highways under the jurisdiction of the Province and roadways under the jurisdiction of the Region of Halton are illustrated on Schedule O-1: Classification of Transportation Facilities Urban Area, Schedule O-2: Classification of Transportation Facilities Rural Area and North Aldershot, Schedule O-3: Classification of Transportation Facilities Downtown Urban Centre, and Schedule O-4: Classification of Transportation Facilities Uptown Urban Centre, of this Plan.
+- intensification areas to better integrate land uses, and to support pedestrians, cyclists and transit. - Opportunities for the sharing of parking will be encouraged between g) compatible uses where feasible, subject to an evaluation by the City. - h) All transportation facilities shall be designed to provide seamless integration between all modes of local and regional transportation, including walking, cycling, transit and private vehicles. - i) The identification of enhanced multi-modal transportation infrastructure shall be prioritized through the capital budgeting process, in accordance with direction from city plans such as the Official Plan, Transportation Plan, Cycling Master Plan, and long range transit plans, in Primary, Secondary and Employment Growth Areas, and the identified frequent transit corridors, as identified on Schedule B-2: Growth Framework and Long Term Frequent Transit Corridors, of this Plan, and in keeping with Chapter 14, Table 1: Classification of Transportation Facilities, of this Plan. - j) Highways under the jurisdiction of the Province and roadways under the jurisdiction of Halton Region are illustrated on Schedule O-1: Classification of Transportation Facilities - Urban Area, Schedule O-2: Classification of Transportation Facilities - Rural Area and North Aldershot, Schedule O-3: Classification of Transportation Facilities - Downtown Urban Centre, and Schedule O-4: Classification of Transportation Facilities - Uptown Urban Centre, of this Plan.
 Any development located within the Provincial permit control area under The Public Transportation and Highway Improvement Act is subject to Provincial review and approval prior to the issuance of entrance, building and land use permits.
 These permits shall be obtained prior to any construction being undertaken within the permit control area. - k) The City will undertake a city-wide multi-modal Transportation Plan and Parking Study. - I) The City will monitor emerging trends in multi-modal transportation technology, including but not limited to, the use of autonomous vehicles and infrastructure for electric vehicles, and will amend transportation policies and standards as required.